NotDesigned/blog-source/source/_posts/Flow-Matching.md

 $$
 And this is exactly the objective of rectified flow.

-Actually, the author of [Flow Matching For Generative Modeling](https://arxiv.org/pdf/2210.02747) also proposed an identical objective, but they use the name "OT-Flow" instead of "rectified flow".
+Actually, the author of [Flow Matching For Generative Modeling](https://arxiv.org/pdf/2210.02747) also proposed an similar objective, but they use the name "OT-Flow" instead of "rectified flow" (And Gaussian kernal).
 We shall see the reason in the next section.

 ### Relation to Optimal Transport